harvester/docs/docs/install/pxe-boot-install.md

 boot
 ```

-Let's assume the iPXE script is stored in `/usr/share/nginx/html/harvester/ipxe-join`.
+This assumes the iPXE script is stored in `/usr/share/nginx/html/harvester/ipxe-join`.

-## DHCP server configuration
+## DHCP Server Configuration

-Here is an example to configure the ISC DHCP server to offer iPXE scripts:
+The following is an example of how to configure the ISC DHCP server to offer iPXE scripts:

 ```sh
 option architecture-type code 93 = unsigned integer 16;